 - HOMEWORK: Tutors will not do homework or take responsibility for a student’s learning, nor have all the answers to every question.
-Students should make notes of concepts they are struggling with, as this allows the student and tutor to review such concepts and work through similar practice problems during the tutoring session.
-Additionally, please note that tutors cannot assist directly with graded web assignments as this is considered cheating.
+Students should make notes of concepts they would like to strengthen their understanding of, as this allows the student and tutor to review such concepts and work through similar practice problems during the tutoring session.
+Additionally, please note that tutors cannot assist directly with lab work or graded web assignments as this is considered cheating.

-- RESCUE: Nothing takes the place of consistent hard work throughout the semester; if students fail to do this, showing up for a tutoring session a week before, or the day before, a major test or final exam will not provide the extensive help the student truly needs.
+- RESCUE: Nothing takes the place of consistent hard work throughout the semester; showing up for a tutoring session a week before, or the day before, a major test or final exam will not provide the extensive help the student may seek.
 Students benefit most from starting the tutoring process early in the semester and visiting often thereafter.

 - TAKE RESPONSIBILITY FOR A STUDENT’S LEARNING: Tutors can assist students in the learning process, but they are not responsible for what an individual student learns.
 A successful student attends class regularly, participates in class, consistently completes homework assignments, reads and is familiar with the textbook, and develops a relationship with their instructor.

 - HAVE ALL THE ANSWERS TO EVERY QUESTION: Tutors are well trained and knowledgeable about the subject they tutor, but they cannot be expected to know everything; although they CAN be expected to model the steps a successful student can use to find a solution.